-We consider that the analysis of historical series is essential for contextualizing the circumstantial variations studied; therefore, the DataSUS data proved to be more adequate for this task.
-As the data from the Public Security Offices have been harmonised since 2007, they would also certainly offer interpretations of rising and falling local and aggregate trends in the country.
-Both the DataSUS series and those of the Ipea and FBSP today support a systematic study of the variations of aggregate state and national rates, to the precise extent that they also allow for a breakdown of the data by victim profile and territory.
+We consider the analysis of historical series to be essential for contextualizing the variations studied; therefore, the DataSUS data proved to be more adequate for the task at hand.
+As the data from the state Secretaries of Public Security have been harmonised since 2007, they would also certainly offer interpretations of rising and falling local and aggregate trends in the country.
+The DataSUS series as well as those of the Ipea and FBSP today support a systematic study of the variations of aggregate state and national rates, to the precise extent that they also allow for a breakdown of the data by victim profile and territory.
 The municipal breakdown offered by DataSUS helps understanding of local conflicts by qualitative research, although the literature on multisite and even transnational ethnographies shows that we can, qualitatively, propose causal hypotheses that are broader than the local level.

 The potential of this interpretation is exemplified by the qualitative construction of an explanatory hypothesis for the upward variation in national homicide rates between 2016 and 2017, reaching a national record in 2017, based on peaks in the historical series of 15 of the 27 states.
 As we know, in 2016 the two national factions, the CV and PCC, broke away from a peaceful understanding that had lasted 23 years.
-This rupture generated bloody conflicts throughout the Brazilian factional underworld, which in turn were reflected in the increasing homicide rates of young illegal market agents, especially in states where these markets were emerging.
+This rupture generated bloody conflicts throughout the Brazilian faction universe, which in turn were reflected in the increasing homicide rates of young illegal market agents, especially in states where these markets were emerging.
 Localised and intense conflicts among actors with this social profile would have pulled state aggregate rates up to such an extent that rising trends were noted in the national rates.
-Testing this hypothesis, however, would require the construction of state-wide synopses of factional conflicts, as well as the breakdown of state data on homicides by victim profile.
+Testing this hypothesis, however, would require the construction of state-wide synopses of conflicts among factions, as well as the breakdown of state data on homicides by victim profile.

 Analytically, our explanatory framework is centred on comprehensive sociology.
-We consider homicide as a social action, an analytical unit that, in this sociological tradition, is thought of as being composed of a multicausal set, a defined course of action and discernible social effects (WEBER, 2019).
-The empirical study of the effects and course of homicidal action, based on the observation of situations and intentions expressed by the agents in their representations, allows interpretative access to the dimension of the social relations and legitimate orders.
-Our ethnographic work in the municipalities studied and especially in the poor outskirts of these municipalities allowed us to access representations, senses of justice, values, beliefs and normativities of the subjects enrolled in the dynamics of lethal violence.
-These factional representations, formally very regular in the different Brazilian states, hold war as a way of life (SILVA, 2020, 2021) and the elimination of the enemy as a requirement for emancipation—constituted by peace, justice, freedom, equality and unity that all factions preach internally.
+We consider homicide to be a social action: an analytical unit that, in this sociological tradition, is thought of as being composed of a multicausal set, a defined course of action and discernible social effects (WEBER, 2019).
+The empirical study of the effects and course of homicidal action, based on the observation of situations and intentions expressed by the agents in their representations, allows us to access, through interpretation, dimensions of social relations and legitimate orders.
+Our ethnographic work in the municipalities studied, and especially in the poor outskirts of these municipalities, allows us to access representations, senses of justice, values, beliefs and norms of the subjects involved in the dynamics of lethal violence.
+These faction-influenced representations, formally very regular in different Brazilian states, have war as a way of life (SILVA, 2020, 2021) and the elimination of the enemy as a requirement for emancipation—constituted by peace, justice, freedom, equality and unity that all factions preach internally.